Why you should bootstrap rather than seeking venture funding at pre-seed stage and how to survive the pain of bootstrapping a startup to success

 It used to be that entrepreneurs would deploy their savings, then tap FFF – Friends, Foes and Fools – to bring their idea to market.
 Once a product is live and the business has paying customers, other options open up including bank funding and venture capital.
 Today, many pre-seed venture firms want to see some traction and possibly thousands of pounds in revenue.
 It is thus safer for founders to assume revenue generation as the key milestone for attracting institutional capital.

 Considering there are exceptions and some funds actually invest very early, bootstrapping – which we define loosely as absence of venture funding – is a better alternative for most founders for three main reasons.

-1. Retaining the option to either go wild or go slow
+1. Bootstrapping gives you the option to either go wild or go slow

 The definition of a successful outcome for a startup is very varied and depends on the individual founders.
 It could be creating employment opportunities, steady income to the founders, paying dividends to initial backers, making the world a better place and lots more.
-For a venture backed startup, there are only two outcomes that count, an IPO or a large acquisition.
+For a venture backed startup, there are only two outcomes that count, an IPO or a large acquisition (greater than $1 billion).
 Nothing else counts.